Fort Boyard (fortification): Origins (17th–18th centuries)

 The construction of the fort was first considered during a build-up of the French armed forces undertaken by Louis XIV between 1661 and 1667.
 The Pertuis d'Antioche was a frequent site of naval engagements between the navies of France and England during this time, and France had already established fortifications on nearby islands and peninsulae to fend off incursions from the English Royal Navy.
 With the limited range of artillery in the 17th century, there was an unprotected gap between the fields of fire of the fortifications on the islands of Aix and Oléron; a fort on Boyard bank, roughly midway between the two, would have filled that gap.
 Fort Boyard was to form a line of fortifications with artillery stationed on Oléron (to the west), Fort de la Rade (on Île-d'Aix to the east), and Fort Énet (on a tidal island even further to the east) to protect the port and arsenal at Rochefort.
 In 1692 the French engineer Descombs began planning the construction of the fort; however, once it became clear how expensive it would be the scheme was abandoned.
 Vauban, Louis XIV's leading military engineer, famously advised against it, saying "Your Majesty, it would be easier to seize the moon with your teeth than to attempt such an undertaking in such a place".

 After a British raid on Île-d'Aix in 1757, plans for a fort on Boyard bank were once again considered.
 Though plans were drawn up, it was abandoned again due to the logistical problems.

 Napoleonic initiation and interruptions

 Efforts were renewed under Napoleon Bonaparte in 1800, and the following year engineers Ferregeau and Armand Samuel de Marescot, and Vice-Admiral François Étienne de Rosily-Mesros designed a fort to be built on the bank.
 To facilitate the work, a port was established on île d'Oléron.
 The village of Boyardville was built for the workers.
 The first stage of construction was to establish an artificial plateau, some 100 by 50 m, to act as foundation.
 To this end, stones were piled up on Boyard bank.

 The project was suspended in 1809.

 Mid 19th century construction restart and completion

-Construction resumed in 1837, under Louis-Philippe, following renewed tensions with the United Kingdom.
+Construction resumed in 1837, under Louis Philippe I, following renewed tensions with the United Kingdom.
 The fortifications were completed in 1857.